kluster-ai/docs/get-started/api.md

 Navigate to the [platform.kluster.ai](http://platform.kluster.ai){target=\_blank} web app and select **API Keys** from the left-hand menu.
 Create a new API key by specifying the API key name.
 You'll need this for all API requests.

-## Creating Batch jobs as JSONL files
+## Creating Batch Jobs as JSON Files

 To create a Batch job, you'll need to: